Aman5680/9down_FRS_Aviothic1.0/README.md

 A faculty review system which allows students to rate the faculties on the basis of their interactions.

 # Tech Stack
+I have used these technologies to build the web application
 - HTML
 - CSS
 - NODE JS